How to create a social media marketing strategy for your small business

 - The most popular age range of users is 18-29 (Sprout Social)

 - Each visitor spends 11 minutes 24 seconds a day on average on YouTube (Alexa)

 - Around 31.7 million adults in the UK use YouTube (Avocado Social)

-- Over 206 million people in Europe use the platform (We Are Social)
+- Over 206 million people in Europe use the platform (Influencer Marketing Hub)

-With user rates in the hundreds of millions (or billions in the case of Facebook), there’s a good chance your audience will use one or more of these platforms.
+With user rates in the hundreds of millions (or billions in the case of Facebook and Instagram), there’s a good chance your audience will use one or more of these platforms.
 But these may not be the only places they hang out.

-Don’t discount other social channels like Reddit, which has over 1.2 billion monthly visits and a largely male audience.
-Or Pinterest, which has over 300 million monthly users worldwide and is particularly popular with women under 50.
-Then there’s the new kid on the block, TikTok, which has 500 million active monthly users, 41% of whom are teenagers.
+Don’t discount other social channels like Reddit, which has over 1.5 billion monthly visits and a largely male audience.
+Or Pinterest, which has over 442 million monthly users worldwide and is particularly popular with women under 50.
+Then there’s the new kid on the block, TikTok, which has 1 billion active monthly users, 41% of whom are teenagers.